juanito040102/Equality_Project/README.md

 The goal of this project is to analyze the data from a world perspective, a continent perspective, and an in-depth analysis into the “best” countries to be LGBTQ+ in or travel to, and the “worst” ones.
 Does the Equality Index vary from country to country visually?
 How do different continents compare?
 What can we say about the lowest ranking countries?

 ## Rationale

+There is a rising movement of anti-woke / anti-LGBTQ+ that is unprecedented for the last decade, and new political groups are getting stronger everyday advocating against gay marriage, gay adoption, gender affirming care, gender re-assingment and other LGBTQ+ basic human rights.

+This project aims to show the differences in countries and also the variance in regions like continents.
+With the data of public opinion, there is an aim to show which countries are not safe for LGBTQ+ tourists and residents and which are the reasons why.

 ## Workflow

 ## Further Uses

 ## List of Files

+Csv Dataset:
+Python Notebook: